dacostapiece/callhome/README.md

 <b>MYIP.SERVICE</b><br>
 File myip.service<br>
 The service will wait 30 seconds before start, it will call myip_script.sh, it will restart on failure, but only three times, it won't try to run after this.
 Service will fail as an example, if the VPN isn't connected yet.
+The service will delay 30 seconds before trying again and it will as regular user.<br>

+<b>OVPNSCRIPT.SERVICE</b><br>
+File ovpnscript.service<br>
+The service will start right away, it will call openvpn_script.sh, always run and it will be run as regular user.<br>

+<b>UPDATEDNS.SERVICE</b><br>
+File updatedns.service<br>
-The service will delay 30 seconds before trying again and it will as regular usar.
+The service will wait 30 seconds before start, it will call update_tun0_ipname.py, it will restart on failure, but only three times, it won't try to run after this.
+Service will fail as an example, if the VPN isn't connected yet.
+The service will delay 30 seconds before trying again and it will as regular user.<br>